Hi, I’m Jennie Nash

 I believe that I am in a strong position to teach others how to be writers and book coaches.

-Jennie writes every week on The Art & Business of Book Coaching.
-Check out here Book Coaching 101 posts
+I write every week on The Art & Business of Book Coaching.
+Check out my Book Coaching 101 posts

 What Exactly Is Book Coaching?

-Learn what it is and where it came from, and see how book coaches are changing writers’ lives.
+Learn more about book coaching and how book coaches are changing writers’ lives.

 The Book On Book Coaching